Uche Ogbodo says she can't go against Yul & Judy Austin over May Edochie

-- Uche Ogbodo has stated reasons why she cannot go again Yul Edochie and Judy Austin while still being friends with May
+- Uche Ogbodo has stated reasons why she cannot go against Yul Edochie and Judy Austin and still be friends with May

 - A fan had challenged her for making comments on Judy Austin's post and still being friends with May Edochie